metascape/stateful_jobs/README.md

 end
 ```

-This adds a ´state´ member action to your controller returning the current job/state of your Model as JSON.
+This adds a `state` member action to your controller returning the current job/state of your Model as JSON.
 Additionally each state gets his own action which is called for every state change of your job.
-It gets the current state passed as a ´current_state´ parameter.
+It gets the current state passed as a `current_state` parameter.

 Your can sum up all these state actions into one centralized callback action if you want: